Bonnie's Book Club

 Bonnie is an award winning author of twelve best-selling cookbooks and

 writes weekly in the National Post.
-As well as offering a wide variety
+She offers a wide variety

 of corporate services, cooking classes and unique book clubs where

 authors actually attend and dinner is included.
-She is the recipient of
+Bonnie is the recipient of

 the 2007 Premier’s Award.

 It was summer already in Montreal last month when my friend Mitchell Davis and I visited one of North America’s top food cities.
 We had a chance to sample many of Montreal’s most talked-about restaurants, pastry shops and bakeries.
 (See restaurant recommendations below.)